Why Students Need Milestones & Small Wins

 First, not doing a full outline before beginning to write a draft. read more

-What To Do After the Reviews Arrive
+What To Do After the Reviews Arrive, Revised Edition

-Over the past decades, I have responded to more than 100 revise and resubmit requests from editors, served about 10 years as Associate Editor of the Administrative Science Quarterly, and reviewed hundreds of papers for dozens of journals.
-Closer to home, I’ve had the experience in the past year of responding to several tough R&R requests, and thus I decided to see whether I had learned enough to share some general tips with other authors.
-So, here are a few, with no claim to originality read more
+Over the past five decades, I have responded to more than 100 revise and resubmit requests from editors, served about 10 years as Associate Editor of the Administrative Science Quarterly, and reviewed hundreds of papers for dozens of journals.
+I decided to see whether I had learned enough to share some general tips with other authors.
+So, here are a few, with no claim to originality on any of them.

 The Impossible Necessity of History